northpr/LendingClub/README.md

 ```

 ## Data Virtualization
 To understand the model that we want to predict better, I have analysed for better understanding, clean and more tasks.
-I will give some small tasks here.
+So I will give some small tasks here.

 We could know that ‘int.rate’,‘revol.util’, and ‘credit.policy’ has correlation with ‘fico’ by correlation plot
 ![Correlation Plot](https://github.com/northpr/LendingClub/blob/main/images/Screen%20Shot%202564-10-28%20at%2001.02.50.png)